instructlab/taxonomy/README.md

   ...
 ```

 Then, you create an `attribution.txt` file that includes the sources of your information.
+These can also be self authored.

 *Example `attribution.txt`*
 ```
-1. [Link to source]
+[Link to source]
-2. [Link to source 1], [Link to source 2]
+[Link to work]
-3. Self-authored
+[Licence of the work]
+[Creater name]
 ```
 For more information on what to include in your `attribution.txt` file, see [For your attribution.txt file](https://github.com/instructlab/taxonomy/blob/main/CONTRIBUTING.md#for-your-attributiontxt-file) in CONTRIBUTING.md.